cotz1995/mike-and-cecil/plan.md

 * api returns image metadata
 * store meta data in dynamo db?
 * use meta data to generate html
+* put cloud front in front of S3

 ### Other:
 * api key in GitHub